 - The crust is dark and blisters- this is caused by over-rising, the bread will blister just under the crust.

-- Bread does not rise- this is caused by over-kneading or from using old yeast.
+- Does not rise- this is caused by over-kneading or from using old yeast.

-- Bread is streaked- this is caused by under kneading and not kneading evenly.
+- Is streaked- this is caused by under kneading and not kneading evenly.

-- Bread baked uneven- caused by using old dark pans, too much dough in the pan, crowding the oven shelf or cooking at too high temperature.
+- Baked uneven- caused by using old dark pans, too much dough in the pan, crowding the oven shelf or cooking at too high temperature.

 Check out this great deal of baking pans I found!
 I actually just ordered me a set, and I’m thinking about ordering my mother a set for her birthday!